nytimes/pourover/index.md

 PourOver filters support `unionQuery`, `intersectQuery`, and `subtractQuery` to statefully build up queries.

 **Creating views**
-Collections are interesting, but they aren't terribly well-suited for rendering.
+Collections are interesting, but they aren't particularly well-suited for rendering.
 Collections can't store a meta-state of many filters combined, they don't have paging, they can't store a current sort.

 Fortunately, we have views.
 Views do all this.
 The main purpose of a View is to keep track of all the stateful things that have happened.
 This way, we can call `view.getCurrentItems()` and get an array of items sorted, filtered, and paged.

-To create a view, we simply:
+To create a view, we do:

 	view = new PourOver.View("default_view",collection)